When Your Body Craves Certain Foods, It Actually Is Looking For Nutrients

 This simply adds to the mountain of evidence that nature knew what she was doing when she made whole food.
 This is not to say that sugar cane or the minimally processed molasses should be consumed.
 The torture of the huge sugar-insulin assault on your pancreas and liver and brain is really not worth the minerals gained from eating it.
 Those minerals are available from healthier sources.

 If you are interested in food and how it effects your body, read about our recent clinical study on sugar, and how we found that our cancer patients who eliminated all types of sugar and sweets from their diets had double the survival rate of cancer patients who ate sugar.
 We have seen first hand at our natural cancer clinic the devastating effects of sugar on the human body, and as we recommend to all of our patients – the one food you should eliminate from your diet is SUGAR (in all of its forms).
 You will lose weight, have more energy, and be healthier; and you will feel the effects almost immediately.
 We feel this is the single most important thing that anyone can do with their diet to become healthier.
-If you are interested in learning about naturopathic, alternative cancer treatments please visit our homepage.Sugar: The Fuel That Feeds Cancer Growth
+If you are interested in learning about naturopathic, alternative cancer treatments please visit our homepage or check out this Naturopathic Cancer Charity.Sugar: The Fuel That Feeds Cancer Growth